The Hallé: 20th century

+21st century

 In September 2000, Sir Mark Elder took up the position of music director, having been appointed to the post in 1999.
 His concerts with the orchestra have received consistently positive reviews, and he is generally regarded as having restored the orchestra to high critical and musical standards.
 In 2004 Elder signed a contract to extend his tenure through 2010, and in May 2009 the Hallé announced a further extension to 2015.
 In November 2013, the Hallé announced the further extension of Elder's contract through "at least 2020".

 One of the orchestra's ideas was to try to find alternative stage dress to the traditional "penguin suits", but this idea did not come to fruition.
 The orchestra has also begun to issue new CD recordings under its own label.
 In 2017, the orchestra began a series of recordings in collaboration with the film composer, Benson Taylor.

 In March 2006, the orchestra was forced to cancel a planned tour of the United States because of the cost and administrative difficulties in obtaining visas for the musicians, a result of the tougher visa regulations intended to combat potential terrorist attacks.

 The orchestra appointed its first-ever principal guest conductor, Cristian Mandeal, in 2006.
 He served in this post until 2009.
 In February 2008, the orchestra announced the appointment of Markus Stenz as its second and next principal guest conductor, starting in 2009.
-Past assistant conductors have included Edward Gardner, Rory Macdonald, Andrew Gourlay, and Ewa Strusińska (2008–2010), the first female conductor named to a UK assistant conductorship.
-In September 2016, Jonathon Heyward became the Hallé's new assistant conductor, whose duties include musical direction of the Hallé Youth Orchestra.
-The current leader of the Hallé is Roberto Ruisi.
+Past assistant conductors have included Edward Gardner, Rory Macdonald, Andrew Gourlay, Ewa Strusińska (2008–2010, the first female conductor named to a UK assistant conductorship), Jonathon Heyward (2016–2019), and Delyana Lazarova (2020–2023).
+The orchestra's current assistant conductor is Euan Shields, as of the 2023–2024 season.

+The current leaders of The Hallé are Roberto Ruisi and Emily Davis.
 The orchestra's current head of artistic planning is Anna Hirst.

 Summers retired as chief executive in July 2020.
 The orchestra's current chief executive is David Butcher, who was named to the post in February 2020 and assumed the post in July 2020.
 In February 2023, Elder stated his intention to stand down as music director of the orchestra at the close of the 2023-2024 season.
+Elder took the title of conductor emeritus with the orchestra as of the 2024-2025 season.

+In February 2023, Kahchun Wong first guest-conducted The Hallé.
+In June 2023, The Hallé announced the appointment of Wong as its next principal conductor and artistic advisor, effective with the 2024-2025 season, with an initial contract of 5 seasons.